KittyGiraudel/site/_posts/2014-06-17-template-engines-and-javascript.md

 )
 ```

-But it's no big deal, we don't really need this.
+But it’s no big deal, we don’t really need this.
 And now, the other methods:

 ```javascript
 App.prototype.tracking = function() {